fsaiz97/javascript_in_the_browser/README.md

 - [ ] :speaking_head: Tell students that we often will need just a small piece of HTML eg. `document.documentElement.innerHTML = '<ul id="food-list"></ul>'`
 - [ ] :speaking_head: Tell students that we can also bring in entire HTML files if we need but we will need a bit of extra help
 - [ ] :computer: Add the code below to the layout test file and go through it line by line
-- [ ] :grey_question: Ask students when they think `before` runs  _(before the test suite runs)_
+- [ ] :grey_question: Ask students when they think `beforeEach` runs
-- [ ] :exclamation: Advise students that `beforeEach` is another useful Jest hook that will run before each test - we will use it soon
+- [ ] :exclamation: Advise students that `beforeEach` is a useful Jest hook that will run before each test
 - [ ] :computer: Nest `describe` blocks for 'head' and 'body' and ask students what we could check for
-- [ ] :computer: Have students navigate you writing some tests for eg. 'has a title', 'has a heading', 'has an "add item" button, 'has a button to switch modes' _(see completed brach for inspiration)_
+- [ ] :computer: Have students navigate you writing some tests for eg. 'has a title', 'has a heading', 'has an "add item" button, 'has a button to switch modes' _(see completed branch for inspiration)_
 - [ ] :computer: Run the test suite and get all the layout tests passing
 - [ ] :exclamation: Tell students that we will come back and add more tests soon, when we have a better idea of what we want to do